newjoker6/GDScript-Task-Board/README.md

 <img src="images/Right-Click-Menu.png">
 Search or filter through your board for specific tasks.
 <img src="images/Search-Board.png">
-Avoid Scope Creep by getting a realistic idea of how long your project will take based on yoru estimates as well as see how far along you are in your project.
+Avoid Scope Creep by getting a realistic idea of how long your project will take based on your estimates as well as see how far along you are in your project.
 <p align = "center">
 <img src="images/Task-Split-and-Estimate.png">
 </p>